Manchester Center, Vermont

 Manchester Center is a census-designated place (CDP) in the town of Manchester in Bennington County, Vermont, United States.
-As of the 2010 census, the CDP had a population of 2,120, out of 4,391 people in the entire town of Manchester.
+As of the 2020 census, Manchester Center had a population of 2,145.

 Geography

 Manchester Center is located in the northeast part of the town of Manchester.
 The CDP encompasses the community of Manchester Center as well as the area known as Manchester Depot to the east.
 The CDP is bordered by the incorporated village of Manchester to the southwest.

 According to the United States Census Bureau, the Manchester Center CDP has a total area of 11.74 sqkm, of which 11.70 sqkm is land and 0.04 sqkm, or 0.36%, is water.